Current as of: February 4, 2025 - 22:06

 Accommodation: Hótel Fljótshlið or Hótel Drangshlíð (or similar)

-Then we travel further across the Mýrdalssandur and Skeiðarársandur flood plains.
+Then travel further across the Mýrdalssandur and Skeiðarársandur flood plains.
 Both were formed by countless floods created by volcanic eruptions.
-We head for Vatnajökull National Park, home to the largest ice cap in Europe (also called Vatnajökull) and then on to Jökulsárlón glacier lagoon, where thousands of icebergs are separating from the largest glacier in the country and floating in the pale green sea-level lagoon.
-We take a walk beside the waters for excellent views.
-If conditions allow, we can head to the black-sand beach where chunks of ice are washed onto the shore by the sea, creating some wonderful shapes and formations.
-We then continue further east, with the steep mountains of Vatnajökull on one side and the exposed south coast on the other, to our accommodation.
+We head for Vatnajökull National Park, home to the largest ice cap in Europe (also called Vatnajökull), and then to Jökulsárlón glacier lagoon (a three-hour drive from Vik), where thousands of icebergs are separating from the largest glacier in the country and floating in the pale green sea-level lagoon.

 Accommodation: Guesthouse Gerði (or similar)